Delicious grilled mackerel fish seasoned with shio koji! The result is a umami flavored fish with a nicely charred crispy exterior.

 The oil coming from the fish gave it nice crispy exterior.
 The flesh was very tender and flavorful and it tasted very delicious with the char from the crispy mackerel skin.

-In case you are not able to find shio koji in your local Japanese supermarkets, I made this video video tutorial for you to make your own shio koji.
+In case you are not able to find shio koji in your local Japanese supermarkets, I made this video tutorial for you to make your own shio koji.
 Koji is slightly easier to find than shio koji so I hope you make your own shio koji to enjoy my shio koji recipes.

 For the step-by-step recipe for Homemade Shio Koji, click here.